-Before becoming a father, I dreaded changing diapers.
+Before becoming a father in 2017, I dreaded changing diapers.
 Now that I am a father, I long to win the poop lottery.
 To see my boy take a gigantic dump is curiously gratifying.
 Digestion system.
 Check!

 Before becoming a father, I wrote a lot about supporting mothers because I couldn't fathom having to carry a child in my belly for nine months.
 It didn't seem possible to naturally give birth to something so big.
 Watching a C-section video is also uncomfortable.
 I felt guilty not providing equal care.
 It was the least I could do.

 But now that I am a father, I've come to realize that I haven't been giving fathers enough credit.
 Being a father is also damn hard work!
 From 11pm – 6:30am shifts, to then having to go grind it out at work, to providing constant moral support, I give props to all dads.
 I wish the mass media would better recognize dads rather than constantly vilify fathers for not doing enough.